meejah/txtorcon/docs/guide.rst

 :class:`.TorControlProtocol` instance, it's available via the ``.protocol`` property (there is always exactly one of these per :class:`.Tor` instance).
-Similarly, the current configuration is available via ``.config``.
+Similarly, the current configuration is available via ``.get_config`` (which returns a Deferred firing a :class:`.TorConfig`).
 You can change the configuration by updating attributes on this class but it won't take effect until you call :meth:`.TorConfig.save`.

 Launching a New Tor